20 Secret Bargains of San Francisco

 1. No-Cal combos

 Air/hotel combination packages can save you a bundle right from the start.
-An example: For departures on selected Mondays in May, America West Vacations (800/356-6611, www.americawestvacations.com) offers airfare plus three nights at the San Francisco Carlton beginning at $525 from Denver, $527 from Newark, or $563 from Atlanta.
+An example: For departures on selected Mondays in August, America West Vacations (800/356-6611, americawestvacations.com/) offers airfare plus three nights at the San Francisco Hotel Cosmo beginning at $461 from Philadelphia or $475 from Miami.
+They also offer a three night air-hotel package at the San Francisco Drake Hotel for $515 from Philadelphia, $529 from Miami.
 A five-night package in March at the Clarion Bedford starts at $430 from Phoenix, $593 from Colorado Springs, or $596 from Newark.
-Other package purveyors include United Vacations (800/328-6877, www.unitedvacations.com) and Delta Vacations (800/654-6559, www.deltavacations.com).
+Other package purveyors include United Vacations (800/328-6877, unitedvacations.com/) and Delta Vacations (800/654-6559, deltavacations.com/).

 2. Passing through

-Manic museum-goers may want to avail themselves of the CityPass, which for $34 includes a seven-day Muni Passport (see below) and admission to the Museum of Modern Art, the Exploratorium, Palace of the Legion of Honor, California Academy of Sciences/Steinhart Aquarium, and a one-hour bay cruise.
+Manic museum-goers may want to avail themselves of the CityPass, which for $36 includes a seven-day Muni Passport (see below) and admission to the Museum of Modern Art, the Exploratorium, Palace of the Legion of Honor, California Academy of Sciences/Steinhart Aquarium, and a one-hour bay cruise.
 But you'll need to do all four far-flung museums, or the cruise plus two museums, just to break even compared with full-price admission.
-Buy the pass at the first attraction you visit, or online at www.citypass.net.
+Buy the pass at the first attraction you visit, or online at citypass.net/.
+Call 888/330-5008 for more info.

-At $2, a ride on a cable car is still one of the city's cheapest thrills.
+At $3, a ride on a cable car is still one of the city's cheapest thrills.
 But they're just a tiny part of the city's extensive transit network, known as Muni.
-Bus and streetcar fares are $1 (exact change); transfers are free (upon request when fares are paid) and can be used for any two more rides within 90 minutes to two hours.
-For unlimited rides throughout the system, buy a Muni Passport - $6 for one day, $10 for three, or $15 for seven (if you're in town Monday through Sunday, consider buying the weekly Muni pass the locals use - only $9, plus another $1 per cable car ride).
+Bus and streetcar fares are $1.25 (exact change); transfers are free (upon request when fares are paid) and can be used for any two more rides within 90 minutes to two hours.
+For unlimited rides throughout the system, buy a Muni Passport -- $6 for one day, $10 for three, or $15 for seven (if you're in town Monday through Sunday, consider buying the weekly Muni pass the locals use -- only $9, plus another $1 per cable car ride).
 Buy it at the airport information booths near the baggage claim, the Visitors Information Center at Hallidie Plaza, and the cable-car turnarounds, among other places.
 Get yourself a system map for $2 at the info booths or most bookstores.
-Details: 415/673-6864, www.transitinfo.org/muni.
+Details: 415/673-6864, transitinfo.org/muni

 Get invaluable free orientation information before you leave at www.sfvisitor.org, which offers an overview of attractions and downloadable self-guided walking tours.
-Or download free "Diverse City Destinations" otomeraroes at www.destinationssf.com (or request them from the Fan Francisco Convention & Visitors Bureau at 415/391-2000 or P.O.
+Or download free "Diverse City Destinations" touring itineraries at destinationsf.com/ (or request them from the San Francisco Convention & Visitors Bureau at 415/391-2000 or P.O.
 Box 429097, San Francisco, CA 94142; you pay postage).
 Upon arrival, pick up these brochures, along with maps, transit info, and more, at the Visitor Information Center at Hallidie Plaza; Powell and Market Streets (next to the cable car turnaround).

 Budget Travel Real Deals